 CCCH9044 China: Culture, State and Society

 How does the art and culture of Dunhuang reflect the cross-cultural features played out in the geographical and sociopolitical contexts of the Silk Road?
 And how can we understand the importance of preserving such a cultural heritage for future generations, even as the concept of the Silk Road is now being renewed and transformed?
 This course will adopt interactive teaching approaches to stimulate students’ knowledge of this rich heritage and will also enable students to gain a broader view of Chinese culture and civilization from the Cave of Dunhuang across the commercial and cultural exchanges passing along the Silk Road.
+Major analytic tools such as stylistic analysis, epigraphy and archeological evidences, etc., drawn from different academic disciplines, will be discussed in the course to illustrate how to find out the purposes of and the skills in creating those artifacts unearthed.

-The theme-based lectures, which will include reflection and interactive exercises, will be structured around three interrelated topics: 1) the role and influence of Dunhuang on the Silk Road and vice versa, 2) the material, art and intellectual cultures along the Silk Road, and 3) the value of cultural heritage and memory as we move into the future.
+The theme-based lectures, which will include reflection and interactive exercises, will be structured around three interrelated topics: 1) the role and influence of Dunhuang on the Silk Road and vice versa, 2) the material, artistic and intellectual cultures along the Silk Road, and 3) the value of cultural heritage and memory as we move into the future.
 Learning activities will be designed to support and enhance the students’ experience of the course content and learning objectives.

 Course Learning Outcomes